 The Ochsner Cancer Institute (OCI) was founded in 1981 and houses the clinical research and supportive care programs.
 Ochsner is a recipient of a National Cancer Institute NCORP Grant for clinical cancer research.
 Our cancer research program includes both NCI sponsored cooperative group trials as well as pharmaceutical industry trials.
 In addition, in 2016 a phase 1 clinical trials program (Precision Cancer Therapies Program) was instituted in collaboration with T-Gen (Phoenix, Arizona) .

 In addition to the Benson Cancer Center, the Ochsner Campus also has the Lieselotte Tansey Breast Cancer, the first facility in the New Orleans area to be fully accredited by the National Accreditation Program for Breast Centers (NAPBC).
-The Tansey Center houses breast imaging and the multi-disciplinary breast clinic.
+The Tansey Center houses breast imaging and the multi-disciplinary breast clinic and will move to the newly expanded space in the Benson Cancer Center.

 The Ochsner Leukemia, Blood, and Bone Marrow Transplantation Program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for adults undergoing autologous stem cell transplants.
 Both autologous and allogeneic transplants are performed in our center.